adambard/learnxinyminutes-docs/edn.html.markdown

 :cheese
 :olives

 ; Symbols are used to represent identifiers.
-They start with #.
 ; You can namespace symbols by using /.
-Whatever precedes / is ; the namespace of the name.
+Whatever precedes / is ; the namespace of the symbol. spoon kitchen/spoon ; not the same as spoon kitchen/fork github/fork   ; you can't eat with this
-#spoon
-#kitchen/spoon ; not the same as #spoon
-#kitchen/fork
-#github/fork   ; you can't eat with this

 ; Integers and floats
 42